als5ev/FTF_Itinerary_Generator/README.md

 4. Run main.py

 ## Usage(GUI)
-Once you have run main.py,a window will pop up.
+Once you have run main.py, a window will pop up.
 You will then be able to type in a comma separated sequence of valid addresses.
 As long as the addresses are comma separated, you should get an output.
 Addresses are very forgiving.

 ![Alt text](https://github.com/als5ev/FTF_Itinerary_Generator/blob/master/img/Demo.png?raw=true "GUI Screenshot")